kbatsuren/UniMet/README.md

 # UniMet: Universal Metonymy
 This resource currently contains 26,702 metonymy instances of 189 languages across 24 metonymy patterns.
+The paper link is here. https://psyarxiv.com/f6yjt/

 ## World’s languages in UniMet
 The presence of metonymy in world’s languages (the same colors indicate the same family